 Her parents died – her mother in a cholera epidemic, her father of snakebite.

-Feeling there is some enemy, Maya flees to England, gets recognition as a doctor, living in a working class suburb of London.
+Feeling there is some enemy, Maya flees to England, and gets recognition as a doctor, living in a working class suburb of London.
 She has a private practice at home, and also works at the Fleet Charity Clinic and St Mary’s Hospital, Paddington.
 Most of her patients are working class people.

 The members of Maya’s household include: Gupta, who had been the family servant in India, Gupta’s son and the son’s wife and children.
 Maya also has 7 animals: 2 mongooses, a parrot, a peacock, a falcon, a monkey and an owl [paralleling the 7 dwarves of the “Snow White” story].
 These are actually mystical creatures representing some of the Hindu gods, but Maya doesn’t realise this.